This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Five housing associations piloted the voluntary Right to Buy (VRTB) – these schemes closed in October 2016.
-The Autumn Statement 2016 announced that the Government would fund a large-scale regional pilot of the VRTB for housing association tenants.
-After some delay, it was announced in the Autumn Budget 2017 that this pilot would go ahead in the Midlands with £200 million of Government funding.
+The Autumn Statement 2016 announced Government funding for a large-scale regional pilot of the VRTB for housing association tenants.
+After some delay, the Autumn Budget 2017 announced the pilot would go ahead in the Midlands with £200 million of Government funding.

 The Midlands pilot scheme

-The pilot was launched on 16 August 2018 – those interested had to register online before midnight on 16 September 2018.
-Applicants who were successful in the ballot had to apply direct to their landlord to continue with the process.
-Landlords carried out additional eligibility checks.
+The pilot was launched on 16 August 2018.
 Guidance for housing associations (PDF 966 KB) taking part in the Midlands pilot scheme was published by the Ministry of Housing, Communities and Local Government (MHCLG) in May 2018.
-The pilot is focused on two aspects of the voluntary agreement that the original pilots did not cover, namely:
+The pilot focused on two aspects of the voluntary agreement that the original pilots didn’t cover, namely:

 - one-for-one replacement of the sold homes